SQE FAQs

 The position is very complicated for lawyers who are qualified overseas as the position varies widely between jurisdictions and individuals.
 Whether an internationally qualified lawyer has any exemptions will depend on the professional qualifications they have and, in some cases, how long they have practised at that level.

-If you have a legal professional qualification which allows you to practise in the UK or an international jurisdiction, the SRA have said that you will not need to complete QWE.
+If you have a legal professional qualification which allows you to practise in the UK or an international jurisdiction, the SRA have said that you may not need to complete QWE.

 The best place to start is the SRA’s website, which provides a list of jurisdictions where exemptions may be granted.
-If you are a qualified attorney in South Africa, you can apply to the SRA for an SQE2 exemption and you would be exempt from QWE.
+If you are a qualified attorney or advocate in South Africa, you can apply to the SRA for an SQE2 individual exemption.

 From what you say, it is less likely that you might be eligible for an SQE1 exemption, but you can look into this further with the SRA on a separate exemption application if you wish.
-If you don’t qualify for an SQE1 exemption (which I suspect is the case here, unless your LLM covered the usual foundational modules of an English LLB), the option which many large firms in the UK would expect would be to complete BPP’s law conversion course (to provide you the secure grounding you need in English law) plus either BPP’s in person, online or self-study SQE1 Preparation.
+If you don’t qualify for an SQE1 exemption (which I suspect is the case here) most large firms in the UK would expect you to complete a law conversion course (to provide you the secure grounding you need in English law) plus an SQE1 Preparation course before taking SQE1.

 For other candidates reading this answer, remember, because the position varies widely depending on where you are qualified, as well as the qualifications and experience you have, separate bespoke advice is always recommended after you have studied the SRA’s guidance on their SQE and QWE web pages.